-On January 25, 2021, we complied with the provisions of the Government Charge Card Abuse Prevention Act and reported to OMB the Agency's progress in implementing audit recommendations related to Government charge cards.
-At that time, we reported that the Agency had 11 open recommendations related to the management of Government charge cards.
+On January 12, 2023, we complied with the provisions of the GovernmentCharge Card Abuse Prevention Act of 2012 and reported to OMB the Agency's progress in implementing audit recommendations related to Government charge cards.
+At that time, we reported that the Agency closed nine open recommendations related to the management of Government charge cards and that there were no remaining open audit recommendations relating to Government charge cards.